 Skin conditions have a wide range of symptoms.
 Symptoms on your skin that appear due to common problems aren’t always the result of a skin disorder.
 Such symptoms can include blisters from new shoes or chafing from tight pants.
-However, skin problems that have no obvious cause may indicate the presence of an actual skin condition that requires treatment.

 Skin irregularities that are typically symptoms of a skin disorder include:

-Common known causes of skin disorders include:
+Common known causes of skin disorders

 - bacteria trapped in skin pores and hair follicles